klaasmeinke/slack-rag-chatbot/src/chat_interfaces/README.md

 This package defines the interface to interact with the chatbot.
-The abstract class that documents chat interfaces inherit from is defined in abc.py.
+The abstract class that chat interfaces inherit from is defined in type.py.